-SECTION 13.
+Section 13.
 Term, Amendment and Termination

 - (a) Effectiveness.
-The Plan was approved by the Board on March 21, 2014, subject to and contingent upon approval by the Company's shareholders.
-The Plan will be effective as of the date of such approval by the Company's shareholders (the "Effective Date"). - (b) Termination.
+The Plan was approved by the Board on March 21, 2014, and became effective upon approval by the Company's shareholders on May 8, 2014 (the "Effective Date").
+This amendment and restatement of the Plan was approved by the Board on February 9, 2017, and it will be effective as of the date of such approval by the Company's shareholders (the "Restatement Effective Date"). - (b) Termination.
 The Plan will terminate on the tenth anniversary of the Effective Date.
-Awards outstanding as of such date shall not be affected or impaired by the termination of this Plan. - (c) Amendment of Plan .
+Awards outstanding as of such date shall not be affected or impaired by the termination of this Plan. - (c) Amendment of Plan.
 The Board or the Committee may amend, alter, or discontinue this Plan, but no amendment, alteration or discontinuation shall be made which would materially impair the rights of the Participant with respect to a previously granted Award without such Participant's consent, except such an amendment made to comply with applicable law, including without limitation Section 409A of the Code, Applicable Exchange listing standards or accounting rules.
 In addition, no amendment shall be made without the approval of the Company's shareholders to the extent such approval is required by applicable law or the listing standards of the Applicable Exchange. - (d) Amendment of Awards.
 Subject to Section 5(d), the Committee may unilaterally amend the terms of any Award theretofore granted, but no such amendment shall cause a Qualified Performance-Based Award to cease to qualify for the Section 162(m) Exemption or without the Participant's consent materially impair the rights of any Participant with respect to an Award, except such an amendment made to cause this Plan or Award to comply with applicable law, Applicable Exchange listing standards or accounting rules.

-SECTION 14.
+Section 14.
 Unfunded Status of Plan